 I think they've got an alcohol problem.
 The AA meetings allow them to stay out on their own recognizance if they do.
 I won't set a bail.
 I won't take them into custody, but I want them to do the AA meetings because I want them to think about what happened.

 I don't want to see them again, especially when the case is pending in my courtroom.
-So, bail is set sometimes at DUI hearings.
+So, bail is sometimes set at DUI hearings.
 It is undoubtedly at least considered by every judge at every DUI arraignment.

 DUI Negotiations with the District Attorney

 Some negotiations sometimes take place between the prosecutor and the defense attorney.
-Often, if I talk to the prosecutors about the case and what they might offer to settle it, I'll typically say, give me a chance to speak to my client about what you've indicated, and I'll get back to you.
-Then we continue the case and pick a new court date.
+Often, if I talk to the prosecutors about the case and what they might offer to settle it, I'll typically say, "Give me a chance to speak to my client about what you've indicated, and I'll get back to you. " Then, we continue the case and pick a new court date.

-I've worked for the DA's office; I've worked for the prosecutor's office; I've worked for people like you since the early 1990s.
+I've worked for the DA's office, I've worked for the prosecutor's office, I've worked for people like you since the early 1990s.
 If you want the best, make the call.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.

 Related Content: